 But I find these kinds of things interesting.
 Not everything we do in America is the best way of doing things.
 Sometimes it wouldn't hurt us to be open-minded to a new kind of way to handle stuff.
 That's why videos like these are so important.

-#6 Grace Teaches Us The Difference Between How Japanese People Think And Americans Think
+6. Grace Teaches Us the Difference Between How Japanese People and Americans Think

 I appreciate cultural differences and how we all thing so differently.
 I feel like learning these little preferences and things makes me a little smarter and more open-minded.
 I am thankful to Grace for sharing these interesting facts with all of us.

 Their relationship dynamic actually reminds me a lot of my husband and I. I love it.